milk-v/milkv.io/docs/duo/application-development/wiringx.md

 ```
 Testing Method:

 The RX of the USB to serial converter cable is connected to pin 4 (UART4_TX) of Duo, the TX of the serial cable is connected to pin 5 (UART4_RX) of Duo, and the GND of the serial cable is connected to the GND of Duo.
-On the computer, configure the COM port and parameters using a serial debugging tool
+On the computer, configure the COM port and parameters using a serial debugging tool.

 The compiled executable of the above program is named `uart_test`.
 After uploading it to Duo via SSH and running it, you should be able to see the string `Duo Serial Test` received in the serial tool on your computer.
 If you send the string `Hello World` from the serial tool, you will also see the corresponding string received on the Duo's terminal.
-This confirms that the serial communication is functioning correctly
+This confirms that the serial communication is functioning correctly.

 ![duo](/docs/duo/duo-wiringx-uart-test.png)